twolivesleft/codea-air-code/README.md

 ### Editor

 Once connected to Codea, Visual Studio Code will list all the projets availables with their files and dependencies, allowing modifications even if a project is running.
+Assets such as images, sounds and models are also available and can easily be integrated in a project.

 <img width="851" alt="Screenshot of the editor" src="images/editor_2.png">